EugeneKozhun/commit-message-template/README.md

 ## Features

-- Set the default commit message template for your project
+- Enable the setting of a default commit message template for your project
 - You can use keywords to dynamically set values in a message
+- You can configure your own rule for keywords
 - You can set the caret position in your template

 ## Installation